Techtonica/curriculum/databases/relational-databases.md

 ### Independent Practice

+**While working on the following activities you can refer back to the prerequisites at any point of time for the better understanding**

 **Activity #1**

 Think of data you'd like to store.
 Consider how to categorize this data-- these categories can help define tables to create.
 Also consider relationships among these categories and what you might hope to accomplish using the data.